Reclaim youth and community programs at the NYC Fort Washington Armory

 Please Reconsider the eviction notice and the opportunities GDS brings to all the people whose lives are impacted by it.

 The NYC Fort Washington Armory is a PUBLIC SPACE and thus should serve the public and provide community assets.
 GDS fulfills this mission.
 Thank you for your attention and consideration to this request.
 GDS and the community look forward to your response and to the longevity of the relationships between GDS, DHS and the NYC Fort Washington Armory.

 Please sign in our petition for change and help bring back needed programs/space at the Fort Washington Armory.
 We appreciate your attention to this crucial matter affecting youth, adults, and families in our community.
 We hope you can help shed light on our concerns, help educates the public and possibly find answers and solutions to some of the injustices we have observed in our neighborhood.
 It is very difficult for individuals in-need-to advocate for services they do not even know exist and/or are meant to be for "them".

 Email Armory168@gmail.com for more information and The Armory 168 spokesperson will contact you.

-In this video, you can see a Community Leader speak of the atrocities going on at The Fort Washington Armory by The Armory Foundation and many others.
+In this video, you can see a Community Leader, Paul Griffin, speak of the atrocities going on at The Fort Washington Armory by The Armory Foundation and many others.
 This campaign will help Open Access to community programs and space at NYC Fort Washington Armory.